labsyspharm/DRIAD/README.md

 # 1 Allen, et al. <chr [61]> 0.816 <dbl [100]>  0.05
 ```

-The function returns the set of gene names that are found in the dataset (61 out of the 68 we specified), the AUC estimated through LPOCV, the 100 performance values associated with background sets, and the resulting empricial p-value.
+The function returns the set of gene names that are found in the dataset (61 out of the 68 we specified), the area under the ROC curve (AUC) estimated through LPOCV, the 100 performance values associated with background sets, and the resulting empricial p-value.